fbonds/illadvised/START_HERE.md

 **The Concept:** Record your phone's final moments as you destroy it (throw it off a cliff, run it over, launch it, etc.) while capturing all sensor data - GPS, altitude, speed, g-forces, and more.
 Stream it live to social media or save locally (if the phone survives long enough).

+**⚠️ Important:** This app exists as commentary on first-world excess.
+Before using it, please make a donation to one of the recommended charities in the README.
+The app is free; your donation is the real price of admission.

 ---

 ## 📦 What You Got